 - Drain your chickpeas and then lay them flat on top of a few paper towels.
 Place a few more paper towels over top and lightly roll the paper towel on top to dry the chickpeas as much as possible.
 Discard of any peels.

-- Add your chickpeas to a parchment paper lined baking sheet dry and bake for 50 minutes.
+- Add your PLAIN unseasoned chickpeas to a parchment paper lined baking tray and bake for 45 minutes.

-- In the meantime, prepare your spice blend by adding them all EXCEPT FOR THE SUGAR to a small bowl.
+- In the meantime, prepare your spice blend by mixing the spices in a small bowl.

-- After 50 minutes, take out your chickpeas and add 2 TB olive oil.
-Roll the chickpeas around in the oil.
-(I like to use my hand when they are cooled enough to touch.)
-Make sure they are coated well.Next, sprinkle your spice mixture over top and using your hand, roll the chickpeas around again so the spices stick to each chickpea.
+- After 45 minutes, take out your chickpeas and drizzle over top 2 TB olive oil along with the spice mixture.
+Using your hand, roll the chickpeas around so the spices stick to each chickpea.

 - Let the chickpeas cool completely on the baking sheet for at least 15 minutes.
 Store in a container or plastic bag.